 Knowing how to remove red wine stains is something that – in theory – every wine drinker should know.
 However, many of us don't, and as we all continue to drink it, it's high time we dispelled a few myths and let you onto the best wine removal secrets out there.

 So, follow our advice to remove red wine stains from upholstery, clothes and more with many magic store cupboard stand-by ingredients.
 These methods are tried and tested by none other than the Real Homes (red wine drinking) experts, so you are in very safe hands!
+Not only do we explain how to effectively remove red wine, we also advise what not to do, saving you from costly mistakes.

 If the wine stain has fixed, you can still attempt to remove it with the fizzy water method – flush then blot, flush then blot.
 Failing that, you may need to try one of the best carpet cleaners around or call in a professional.